Linden Kent Memorial Professor of English; Editor, New Literary History

 Critical Theory, Medieval

-Holsinger is also a fiction writer, the author of two historical novels set in Ricardian England.
-A Burnable Book (HarperCollins/William Morrow 2014) won the John Hurt Fisher Prize, was selected as an Editor's Choice by the New York Times Book Review, and was named one of the top crime novels of 2014 by the American Library Association.
+Holsinger is also a fiction writer.
+His novel A Burnable Book (HarperCollins/William Morrow 2014) won the John Hurt Fisher Prize, was selected as an Editor's Choice by the New York Times Book Review, and was named one of the top crime novels of 2014 by the American Library Association.
 The Invention of Fire (HarperCollins/William Morrow 2015) explores the beginnings of gun violence in the Western world.
 Both novels have been widely reviewed in publications such as The New York Times, The Washington Post, and the Sunday Times of London, and his fiction writing has been featured several times on National Public Radio.
-His third novel, The Gifted School, will be published by Penguin Random House in the Riverhead imprint in 2019.
+His third novel, The Gifted School (Penguin Random House/Riverhead, 2019), won the Colorado Book Award.
+His next novel, The Displacements, will appear in 2022.

 Ph.D.
 Columbia, 1996